The Mortal Instruments: City of Bones: Plot

 New York teenager Clary Fray begins seeing and drawing a strange symbol, worrying her mother Jocelyn and family friend, Luke Garroway.
 At a crowded nightclub with friend Simon Lewis only Clary witnesses Jace Wayland and his accomplices killing a man.
-The next day at a coffee shop with Simon, Clary is confronted by Jace, who questionss why she can see him when no one else can.
+The next day at a coffee shop with Simon, Clary is confronted by Jace, who questions why she can see him when no one else can.
 Meanwhile, two men, Emil Pangborn and Samuel Blackwell, arrive at the Fray apartment searching for a cup.
 Jocelyn calls Clary, telling her to stay away and warn Luke about someone named Valentine; she then drinks a potion putting her in a deep sleep.
 Returning home, Clary finds her mother missing, and is attacked by a dog-like creature.
 Jace, who is a "Shadowhunter", appears and kills it, explaining that it, like the "man" killed at the nightclub, was a demon.

 The Frays' neighbor, Madame Dorothea, is a witch and helps Jace deduce that Pangborn and Blackwell seek the Mortal Cup, a lost artifact.
 Jace and Clary, along with Simon, go to Luke's antique store.
 Pangborn and Blackwell are interrogating Luke who, to protect Clary and Jocelyn, claims he cares nothing about the Frays and only wants the Cup.
 The trio escapes to the Shadowhunter Institute, a hidden cathedral-like building, where Jace treats Clary, who was stung by an attacking demon.
 She and Simon meet two other Shadowhunters, siblings Alec and Isabelle Lightwood, and Shadowhunter leader, Hodge.
 Invisible to mortals, Shadowhunters are half-human, half-angel demon slayers.
 Clary has inherited her Shadowhunter mother's powers, including drawing temporary magical runes on the skin.
 The Cup is one of three Mortal Instruments given to the first Shadowhunter by the Angel Raziel.
 Shadowhunters are either descended from other Shadowhunters or made by drinking from the Cup.
 Valentine Morgenstern, a Shadowhunter who betrayed the order, and now seeks the Cup to control both Shadowhunters and demons.

 Jace takes Clary to the City of Bones, a sanctuary beneath a cemetery.
 While attempting to unlock Clary's blocked memories, the Silent Brothers uncover a connection to Magnus Bane, the High Warlock of Brooklyn.
 At Bane's nightclub, he tells Clary that Jocelyn had him block knowledge of the Shadowhunter world from Clary's mind.
 When Vampires kidnap Simon, Jace, Alec, Isabelle, and Clary trail them to their hideout.
 They find Simon, but vampires outnumber them.
 During their battle, werewolves intervene and save them.